davidSimek/httpLibrary/README.md

     // parse raw request into request structure parseRequest(requestBuffer, requestLength, &request);

+    // this is not part of library
+    // example of displaying parsed request
+    displayRequest(&request);

     // generate response
     // you will be able to use HttpResponse structure with serializeResponse() function to create response easily, not implemented for now.